amruthawme/report_website/README.md

 Instructions to run:

-1. Get the access to the server (COLO-lblmaster) and SQL Express (colo-lblmaster\SQLEXPRESS)
+1. Get the access to SQL Express (colo-lblmaster\SQLEXPRESS)

 2. Open your favourite web browser